lookfirst/mui-rff/README.md

 In their infinite wisdom, [MUI decided to move the DatePickers to another project](https://mui.com/x/react-date-pickers/migration-lab/).
 So, I've migrated the imports.
 Since you import mui-rff and not MUI directly, this shouldn't have an effect on you, but I'm going to note it here in the upgrade log.

-## From 5.x to 6.x
+## From 5.x to 6.0.0

 6.x introduces React 18.
 All the credit goes to @wadsworj for their excellent contribution!

+Previously deprecated Keyboard* wrappers were removed.
+Please migrate to the DatePicker/DateTimePicker components.

+The dependencies in package.json were updated and unit tests fixed.

-There are no API changes on our end of things, all that was changed was to upgrade the dependency in package.json and fix unit tests.
+There are no other API changes on our end of things.

 # Components